3.

 Hosea was to mirror this blatant infidelity by purposely choosing a whore to be his wife, having children with her all the while knowing that she would repeatedly cheat on him with other men.

 As we read on from his initial calling and response by taking Gomer (means – to end) as his wife, we see God then using their relationship as a reflection of His own relationship with Israel (Hosea, like God and His unconditional love; and Gomer, like Israel a people who continually sinned).
-The interesting facet of this acted out prophecy was that God used the name of the three children that Gomer had with Hosea as messages to the people of Israel concerning their conduct, its effect, and the consequences that these will produce.
+The interesting facet of this acted out prophecy was that God used the name of the three children that Gomer had with Hosea as messages to the people of Israel concerning their conduct, its effect, and the consequences that these would produce.

 2. The Prophet's Time